Zegnat/php-psr17-http-factory-tests-runner/README.md

 The test suite and PHPUnit are installed once by the root `composer.json` in this directory.
 This root file also contains a number of scripts so all nested implementations are installed and updated whenever `composer install` and `composer update` are called in the root folder.

 The same is true for testing, where the root test script is set to run PHPUnit for each implementation.

+## Special cases

+* berlioz/http-message does not have a stable release.
+Using `dev-develop`.
+* chillerlan/php-httpinterface does not include factories in its latest stable release, no matter what Packagist might make you think.
+Using `dev-develop`.
+* tuupola/http-factory requires external PSR-7 implementations.
+It states support for zendframework/zend-diactoros, slim/slim, nyholm/psr7, and guzzle/psr7.
+It is installed once per support PSR-7 implementation.
+Using guzzlehttp/psr7 instead of guzzle/psr7.